sheki/parse-blog/content/note/books.md

 +++

 * Out of China: How the Chinese Ended the Era of Western Domination
+* The Last Kings of Shanghai: The Rival Jewish Dynasties That Helped Create Modern China
 * The Choice: A Fable of Free Trade and Protection (3rd Edition)
 * Becoming a Technical Leader: An Organic Problem-Solving Approach
 * Extreme economies